-AP members are responsible for drafting the text of any motions they make.
-Motions which are not contained in written materials available in the Council documents, or complex in nature (e.g. longer than a couple of sentences) should be provided in writing to the AP either on paper or to be projected on the screen.
-The maker of a motion must provide rationale for their motion before AP deliberations and vote.
-AP members must provide written rationale in support of motions they make to the AP Vice Chair(s) as soon as possible after the motion has been made.
+AP members must provide written rationale to the AP Vice Chair(s) and Council staff in support of motions they make as soon as possible after the motion has been made.
 AP Vice Chair(s) may supplement rationale for the minutes as practicable based on AP discussions and deliberations.
 Only matters discussed at the AP table in the course of the meeting will be included in the minutes, including rationale points and minority reports.

-AP minutes will be circulated for review by AP members periodically throughout the AP meeting to ensure that minutes are ready in a timely manner for consideration by the Council as they consider each agenda item.
+AP minutes will be circulated for review by AP members via Google docs throughout the AP meeting to ensure that minutes are ready in a timely manner for consideration by the Council as they consider each agenda item.
 AP members are expected to review the minutes as they are distributed.
 Any edits or changes should be noted to the AP Vice Chair(s) and AP Council staff.
 Any changes of a substantive manner will be discussed by the AP as a whole before such changes are made.
-Until the AP minutes for a particular agenda item have been approved by the AP Chair for distribution to the Council, they are not to be distributed to members of the public.
+Until the AP minutes for a particular agenda item have been approved by the AP Chair for distribution to the Council, they are not to be distributed to members of the public (though draft language may be shared with staff from the Council or agency).